A cross-border community for researchers with openness, equality and inclusion

 Abstract:

-Abstract—With the rapid advancement of deep learning, convolutional neural networks (CNNs) have been widely applied to electromyography (EMG)-based motion recognition tasks.
-However, conventional CNN models often suffer from high computational complexity and large memory overhead, making them unsuitable for direct deployment on resource-constrained wearable devices or edge computing platforms.
+Abstract—Convolutional neural networks (CNNs) are widely used in EMG-based motion recognition but typically incur high computational and memory costs, limiting deployment on edge or wearable platforms.
 To address this challenge, this paper proposes a lightweight CNN model based on mixed-precision quantization.
 By assigning different bit-widths (2/4/8 bits) to each network layer according to its sensitivity to precision, the proposed method significantly reduces both model size and inference complexity while maintaining classification performance.
 Specifically, we design a CNN model targeting five-class EMG gesture recognition based on the Ninapro DB1 dataset.
 The original model achieves an accuracy of 92.68% under FP32 precision, with a model size of 252.4 KB.
 By applying a layer-wise mixed-precision quantization strategy combining post-training quantization (PTQ) and quantization-aware training (QAT), the model is compressed to 36.58 KB (6.9× compression) with only a 3.1% accuracy drop.
-Experimental results demonstrate that the proposed method achieves an excellent trade-off between accuracy and efficiency, showing strong potential for embedded deployment in low-power, low-storage real-time applications.
+Hardware deployment on a RISC-V-based Milk-V Duo platform confirms the proposed approach’s suitability for embedded applications, achieving a 5.94× speedup over FP32 inference and a 1.65× improvement over INT8.
+These findings demonstrate the method’s potential for efficient, real-time EMG recognition in edge computing environments.

 Keywords: EMG signal detection,convolutional neural network,mixed-precision quantization,gesture recognition,hardware-friendly